uz1pk/tech-notes/networking/OSI Overview.md

 		- On the response Host B will send directly to host A since it knows the destination based on the header above which included a source mac address
 - [Encapsulation + Decapsulation based on above, picture here](../pictures/encap-decap.png)

+# TLS/SSL

+Going to cover TLS/SSL since it doesn't really belong in any of the other sections and is relatively straight forward to understand.
 # Important notes

 - For ANY device to have connectivity.
 It must have an assigned IP address, subnet mask, default gateway (router IP) and DNS server (Also an IP address) configureed.